suncoast-devs/handbook/lessons/css-layout/grid.md

 ## Webpage Layout

-On this example we can see a popular webpage layout using grid.
-Note the use of an alternative notation: instead of specifying `grid-column` and `grid-column-end` both are set in `grid-column` and separated by `/`.
+In this example, we can see a popular webpage layout using grid.
+Note the use of an alternative notation instead of specifying `grid-column` and `grid-column-end` both are set in `grid-column` and separated by `/`.

 <CodePen>